The star discrepancy of a union of randomly digitally shifted Korobov polynomial lattice point sets depends polynomially on the dimension: Proofs

 We now use the point set $P = \bigcup_{r=1}^{2^m} ( P_p(q_1) \oplus \bm{\sigma}_r)$, where $q_1, \ldots, q_{2^m} \in G_m$ and $\bm{\sigma}_1, \ldots, \bm{\sigma}_{2^m} \in \mathbb{Q}_{2^m}^s$ are chosen i.i.d. uniformly distributed.
 Since we count points according to their multiplicity, we have $|P| = 2^{2^m} =: N$.
 Let

 Lemma~\ref{lem_Q} implies that $\mathbb{E}_{\bm{\sigma}_r}(Y_r(J)) = 0$.
 From \eqref{P_dis2} we have

-In the following we will use a Bennett's inequality to show that one can find suitable $\{(q_1, \bm{\sigma}_1), \ldots, (q_{2^m}, \bm{\sigma}_{2^m})\}$ with high probability such that the discrepancy of $P$ is small.
-To be able to apply Bennett's inequality, we need a bound on the variance of $Y_r(J)$.
+In the following we will use Bernstein's inequality to show that one can find suitable $\{(q_1, \bm{\sigma}_1), \ldots, (q_{2^m}, \bm{\sigma}_{2^m})\}$ with high probability such that the discrepancy of $P$ is small.
+To be able to apply Bernstein's inequality, we need a bound on the variance of $Y_r(J)$.

 \paragraph{Local discrepancy variance estimate.} The next lemma is needed in order to estimate the variance of $Y_r(J)$.

 \begin{lemma} Let $m$ be a natural number and $p \in \mathbb{Z}_2[x]$ be an irreducible polynomial of degree $m$.
 Choose $q \in G_m$ and $\bm{\sigma} \in \mathbb{Q}_{2^m}^s$ i.i.d. uniformly distributed.
 Then for $\bm{b} \in \overline{\mathbb{Q}}_{2^m}^s$ we have